C Hydrae

-30 Monocerotis is a single star in the equatorial constellation of Hydra, located 122 light years away from the Sun.
-It has the Bayer designation C Hydrae; 30 Monocerotis is the Flamsteed designation and was assigned when it belonged to the Monoceros constellation.
+C Hydrae is a single star in the equatorial constellation of Hydra, located 122 light years away from the Sun.
+It has the Flamsteed designation 30 Monocerotis, assigned when it belonged to the constellation Monoceros.
 The object is visible to the naked eye as a white-hued star with an apparent visual magnitude of 3.90.
 It is moving away from the Earth with a heliocentric radial velocity of +10 km/s.

 This is an A-type main-sequence star with a stellar classification of A0 Va.
 It is around 162 million years old with a high rate of spin, showing a projected rotational velocity of 129 km/s.
-The star has 2.36 times the mass of the Sun and about 2.7 times the Sun's radius.
-It is radiating 40 times the luminosity of the Sun from its photosphere at an effective temperature of 10,281 K.
+The star has 2.3 times the mass of the Sun and about 2.5 times the Sun's radius.
+It is radiating 37 times the luminosity of the Sun from its photosphere at an effective temperature of 9,074 K.

 A statistically significant infrared excess has been detected, indicating a debris disk is orbiting 2.0±0.1 AU from the host star with a blackbody temperature of 499±3 K. It is comparable in size to the asteroid belt.
-An unexplained X-ray emission has also been detected coming from these coordinates – stars of this class are not normally expected to show X-ray emission, so it may be coming from a background source or an unseen companion.
+Unexplained X-ray emission has also been detected coming from these coordinates – stars of this class are not normally expected to show X-ray emission, so it may be coming from a background source or an unseen companion.